fethalen/Patchwork/README.md

 the user will be able to install the programming by running `conda install -c bioconda patchwork`.
 Until then, please refer to [these instructions](https://github.com/fethalen/Patchwork/wiki/4.-Installation) for installing from source.
-It is also possible to [install Patchwork using Docker](https://github.com/fethalen/Patchwork/wiki/4.-Installation#installing-patchwork-with-docker).
+It is now also possible to [install Patchwork using Docker](https://github.com/fethalen/Patchwork/wiki/4.-Installation#installing-patchwork-with-docker).

 ### Documentation